-Education is one of the most important investments in children made by parents and society as a whole.
-School start is therefore a pivotal point in the life of the individual child, and the consequences of school starting age (henceforth SSA) have been investigated by many researchers.
-Children perform better in school, both in terms of grades (e.g. Bedard and Dhuey 2006; Cook and Kang 2016; Dhuey et al. 2017) and behavior (e.g. Dee and Sievertsen 2018), when SSA is higher.
+ISSN 0022-166X E-ISSN 1548-8004 © 2020 by the Board of Regents of the University of Wisconsin System been investigated by many researchers.
+Children perform better in school, both in terms of grades (for example, Bedard and Dhuey 2006; Cook and Kang 2016; Dhuey et al. 2019) and behavior (for example, Dee and Sievertsen 2018), when SSA is higher.
 Yet these short-term effects do not arise from SSA per se but rather from the persistent age difference between children who start school at different ages.
-The long-term impact of higher SSA is generally found to be miniscule (e.g. Black, Devereux, and Salvanes 2011; Fredriksson and Öckert 2013; Dustmann, Puhani, and Schönberg 2017; Landersø, Nielsen, and Simonsen 2017).
+The long-term impact of higher SSA is generally found to be miniscule (for example, Black, Devereux, and Salvanes 2011; Fredriksson and Öckert 2013; Dustmann, Puhani, and Schönberg 2017; Landersø, Nielsen, and Simonsen 2017).